oyar99/BCOM4006/Tarea5/readme.md

 Results are placed in the `results` folder.
 For each dataset, there will be some set of files prefixed with the dataset name followed by an underscore and the output file name.

-- `correlation.csv` This file contains the Pearson correlation matrix up to 4 decimal places
+- `correlation.csv` This file contains the Pearson correlation matrix using up to 4 decimal places

 - `network.csv` This file contains the network information.
 Each line has 2 columns that indicate gene $G_i$ is adjacent to $G_j$.
 This file can be used as input in other bioinformatics tools such as `Cytoscape` to visualize the graph.

 - `degrees.csv` This file contains the degree for each gene in the output graph.

+- `degree_dist.csv` This file contains the degree distribution for the network.
+Each line has two numbers $a$ and $b$.
+This means there are $b$ nodes whose degree is $a$.

+- `clustering_coeff.csv` This file contains the clustering coefficient for each gene.

 ## How to run this program?